Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon

-Finally, in \thmref{thm:Goreskyandblowup}, we prove that if $\ob{K}$ is the singular \ffs~associated to a pseudomanifold, $X$, our definition of Steenrod squares coincide with Goresky's definition introduced in \cite{MR761809}.
-For this proof, we transform the blow-up, $\tN^*$, in a sheaf $\IN^*$ on $X$ and proves that $\IN^*$ is isomorphic to the Deligne sheaf, in the derived category of sheaves on $X$.
+In \thmref{thm:Goreskyandblowup}, we prove that our definition of Steenrod squares coincides with Goresky's definition introduced in \cite{MR761809}.
+For doing that, we transform the blow-up, $\tN^*_{\bullet}$, into a sheaf $\IN^*_{\bullet}$ on $X$ and prove that $\IN^*_{\bullet}$ is isomorphic to the Deligne sheaf, in the derived category of sheaves on $X$.
 The rest of the proof comes from a unicity theorem for Steenrod squares defined on an injective sheaf, established by M.~Goresky, \cite{MR761809}.

-We end this work with examples of concrete computation of perverse Steenrod squares, beginning with the case of isolated singularities.
-From it, we are able to write the Steenrod squares on the intersection cohomology of the Thom space associated to a vector bundle, in function of the Steenrod squares of the basis and the Stiefel-Whitney classes.
-We detail also an example of a non trivial square, $\sq^2\colon H_{\ov{p}}\to H_{\cL(\ov{p},2)}$, whose information is lost if we consider it as values in $H_{2\ov{p}}$, showing the interest of the Goresky and Pardon's conjecture.
+We end this part of the work with examples of concrete computation of perverse Steenrod squares, beginning with the case of isolated singularities.
+From it, we are able to write the Steenrod squares on the intersection cohomology of the Thom space associated to a vector bundle, as a function of the Steenrod squares of the base space and the Stiefel-Whitney classes of the bundle.
+We detail also an example of a non-trivial square, $\sq^2\colon H_{\TW,\ov{p}}(X;\F_{2})\to H_{\TW,\cL(\ov{p},2)}(X;\F_{2})$, whose information is lost if we consider it as values in $H_{\TW,2\ov{p}}$, showing the interest of the Goresky-Pardon conjecture.
 This last example can also be seen as a tubular neighborhood of a stratum, which is the first step in the study of intersection cohomology of pseudomanifolds.